What to say

 T: So what.

 P: So, that makes it very important for me to set up rules and situations so that you will be protected and cared for.
 But I feel like I’m going to need help to do this, because my protection hasn’t worked too well so far.
-I’m going to suggest that we go to a treatment center where they help families deal with these problems.
+I’m going to suggest that we go speak with a medical professional with experience in helping families deal with these problems.

 T: I’m not having a problem.